 In this episode of the Inside the Strategy Room podcast, McKinsey senior partners Chris Bradley, Martin Hirt, and Sven Smit continue their conversation with communications director Sean Brown about their recent book, (Wiley, February 2018).
 In this second of three podcasts, they discuss the factors that their research identified as being the most critical to strategic success.
-(This is an edited transcript.
-For more conversations on the strategy issues that matter, Strategy Beyond the Hockey Stick: People, Probabilities, and Big Moves to Beat the Odds subscribe to the series on iTunes or Google Play.)
+This is an edited transcript.
+You can listen to the episode on Strategy Beyond the Hockey Stick: People, Probabilities, and Big Moves to Beat the Odds Apple Podcasts, Spotify, or Google Podcasts.
 Podcast transcript

 Sean Brown: From McKinsey’s Strategy and Corporate Finance Practice, I’m Sean Brown.
 Welcome to .
 Today we continue our discussion with three senior partners about their research on the factors that most affect a strategy’s success and the moves companies need to make to boost corporate performance.
 Inside the Strategy Room

 our last podcast, we discussed the authors’ power-curve model, which graphs the world’s largest companies’ performance and shows that the middle 60 percent of them make little, if any, economic profit.
 Today we’ll try to answer the question, “How can these companies rise to the top quintile of performers that earn the lion’s share of the economic profits?”

 With me again are the three coauthors: Chris Bradley, based in our Sydney office; Martin Hirt, who works in greater China and coleads the global Strategy and Corporate Finance Practice; and Sven Smit, based in Amsterdam.